-- Two of the three participants with power flow applications successfully completed all the significant solution tests (only an export step was not done for lack of time).
-ABB chose not to attempt the Solution test. - Alstom and Siemens were able to successfully import a sample model file, run their Power Flow application (solution 1), and export. - Alstom and Siemens were able to import a model file previously exported by another participant and successfully run their Power Flow application (solution 2), thus demonstrating that the contents of the CIM XML document are adequate for running Power Flows. - Siemens was able to compare two sets of solutions (1 and 2, 1 and 3).
-In one case, the solutions were almost identical, in the other there was a close match for MW flows, but differences in Mvar flows, bus voltage, and angle were significant. - Alstom was able to compare solutions 1 and 3.
-Solutions were almost identical.
-Alstom was not able to compare solutions 1 and 2, since different sample models were used for each. - Bottom line: The contents and format of the power system model files exchanged with the CIM XML file representation are adequate for running power flow applications, and the no significant data was lost during data transformations to/from the CIM XML format.
+- All participants with power flow applications were able to successfully import a sample model file, run their Power Flow application (solution 1), and export using at least one of the model files (either the 40, 60, or 100 bus models). - Siemens successfully ran power flow solutions on all three sample models. - Siemens was able to import all three model files previously exported by another participant and successfully run their Power Flow application (solution 3), thus demonstrating that the contents of the CIM XML document are adequate for running Power Flows. - Siemens was able to compare solutions 1 and 3 for the three sample models.
+Solution 3 for the two models exported by ABB were almost identical to Solution 1, thus demonstrating no significant changes to model file contents by ABB.
+Solution 3 for the model exported by Alstom converged OK but had significant differences from Solution 1, indicating changes made to the model file when processed by Alstom. - Bottom line: The contents and format of the power system model files exchanged with the CIM XML file representation are adequate for running power flow applications.
+But more importantly, the running and comparison of power flow solutions is the ultimate validation of the CIM version 10 content and the adequacy of the CIM XML standards for exchanging power system model files.